Natiqmammad/TestEditor/README.md

 The repository ships with a tiny prototype interpreter that understands the MVP syntax described in the design document.
 The interpreter now supports BigInt-backed integers, floating-point numbers, booleans, local bindings via `let`/`var`, user-defined helper functions, and a lightweight import system.
 By importing the built-in `nats` module you can call a rich catalogue of number-theory routines (`gcd`, `sum_digits`, `phi`, `divisors_count`, `modpow`, `is_prime`, …) directly from ApexLang source.
 Advanced primality helpers—including Fermat and strong pseudoprime predicates, a configurable Miller–Rabin driver, a Carmichael classifier, Wilson-theorem verification, Kaprekar classifications (constant/steps + theorem validation), twin-prime/Sophie Germain/Cunningham detectors, Goldbach-witness utilities, Lucas–Lehmer/Mersenne probes, Euler-totient-theorem and Gauss-sum validators, and Bertrand-postulate witnesses—round out the toolkit for building mathematically intensive programs.
 Figurate and sequence helpers (`triangular_number`, `pentagonal_number`, `hexagonal_number`, `catalan_number`, `catalan_theorem`, `nicomachus_theorem`, `pell_number`, `pell_lucas_number`, `sylvester_number`, `is_happy`, `happy_steps`, `is_automorphic`, `is_palindromic`, and `pythagorean_triple`) ensure the natural-number playground stays expressive, while theorem validators (`pell_theorem`, `pell_equation`, `sylvester_identity`, and `is_ruth_aaron_pair`) bring classical identities directly into source code.
 Hardy–Ramanujan taxicab detectors (`ramanujan_pairs`, `is_taxicab_number`), highly composite/perfect totient classifiers, Collatz trackers (`collatz_steps`, `collatz_peak`), lucky-number sieves (`lucky_number`, `is_lucky_number`), Bell-number generators (`bell_number`), and `is_sphenic` expand the arithmetic search space, and the module also exposes natural-number ergonomics such as `abs_value`, localized prime/composite aliases, and Kaprekar theorem checks for 4-digit flows.

+The latest refresh also adds semiperfect/weird testers, refactorable predicates, pernicious-bit inspectors, and Smith-number verifiers so digit-centric theorems sit next to divisor lore.

 For floating-point heavy workloads, the companion `math` module exposes zero-argument constants (`pi()`, `e()`), a numerically stable `abs` helper, and a sweep of analytic primitives: `sqrt`, `cbrt`, `hypot`, `pow`, `exp`, `ln`, `log`, `sin`, `cos`, and `tan`.
 The interpreter automatically widens integers to doubles so programs can blend `math` and `nats` calls in the same expressions without ceremony.

 All native math intrinsics are covered by dedicated unit tests that validate modular arithmetic, Möbius/Legendre symbols, aliquot dynamics, and perfect-power detection against BigInt references—helping ensure the language delivers trustworthy results for demanding numerical workloads.